rackerlabs/support-how-to/content/rackconnect/getting-started-with-the-rackconnect-v30-api.md

 cURL is installed by default on many Linux distributions.
 If it is not already installed on your computer, you can download and install it; versions are available for most operating systems.

-### Obtain an authentication token through Cloud Identity
+### Obtain an authentication token through Rackspace Identity

 The first step is to obtain a valid authentication token ID for your RackConnect v3.0-enabled cloud account from the Rackspace Cloud